|Date of Birth||September 10, 1885|

 |Buried At||Chapel Lawn Memorial Gardens, Winnipeg|

-Throughout the war railroads were essential for evacuating the wounded and moving troops, equipment and supplies, and skilled workers were needed for their construction, maintenance and operation.
-Corporal Albert William McKee, a CPR engineer from Kenora, Ontario, enlisted with a railway unit in January 1917 and served in France and Belgium for two years.
+Corporal Albert William McKee, a locomotive engineer from Kenora, Ontario, enlisted with a railway unit in January 1917 and served in France and Belgium for two years.

 Albert was born on 10 September 1885 in the village of Shelburne in Dufferin County, Ontario.
 His parents, William Alexander McKee and Eliza Ellen Mallett, were both born in Ontario.
 They were married in March 1881 in Eliza’s hometown of Brussels in Huron County.
 William was a shoemaker and they had three children: Rosie, Albert and Birty (Bert) Raymond.
 Bert was born in Shelburne in March 1888 and a short time later the family moved to Deloraine, Manitoba.
 Eliza’s brother William Mallett had a jeweller’s shop in Deloraine and William McKee may have worked for him.
 Sadly, Eliza died in September 1889, at age 26, and she’s buried in the Brandon Municipal Cemetery.
 When the 1891 census was taken William was living alone in Deloraine and working as a watchmaker.
 Albert and his sister Rosie were both staying in Halton, Ontario with an aunt and uncle, John Matthews and his wife Ann (née Mallett).
 William got married again in November 1891 to Mary Emma Leggatt, also known as May.
 At the time of the 1901 census the family was in Deloraine with all three children back at home.